If you are on the lookout for a great place to take a one or two day trip, why not visit Johor Bahru, Malaysia?

 You can use Singapore credit card to make payment.
-Payment is in Malaysia Ringgit (RM).
+Payment is in Malaysia Ringgit (RM) or Singapore Dollar (SGD).
 After purchased, remember to print it out and present it to KTM staff at Woodlands Train Checkpoint.

-Before you buy the train ticket online, make sure you have register an account at KTM train website.
+Before you buy the train ticket online, make sure you have registered an account at KTM train website.

-You can buy the train ticket at KTM office on level 1 when enter the Woodlands Train Checkpoint building.
+You can buy the train ticket at KTM office on level 1 when entering the Woodlands Train Checkpoint building.

 After purchasing the tickets, you can go to level 2 to wait for your train.

 Pros: The faster way cross-border transportation option to get to school and work between Singapore and Johor Bahru.
 Skip the horrible traffic jam on the causeway especially during peak hours.